 Say Boo to Landfills - Compost Your Pumpkin After Halloween!

-The vast majority of pumpkins produced are not eaten.
-Last year, 148 million Americans planned to carve a pumpkin as part of their Halloween celebrations**.
+In 2022, over 148 million Americans planned to carve a pumpkin as part of their Halloween celebrations

 Don’t have your own compost pile or curbside compost collection?
-Many cities and communities create drop off sites for pumpkin disposal after Halloween.
+Many cities and communities create drop off sites and pumpkin smash events for pumpkin disposal after Halloween!

 - SCARCE has developed an annual Pumpkin Smash event to divert pumpkins from landfills.
-Check to find a location near you.
+Check to find a location.

 - Use the Compost Now map to find a composter near you

 - Check with your local representatives, news publications, or farmers markets to find out about composting services and pumpkin collection events near you.

 Reducing landfill emissions and increasing composting access is crucial in the effort to reduce the effects of climate change.
 Access to mainstream composting can lower greenhouse gas emissions, reduce waste, and create compost to re-enrich the soil.